rapmd73/JackrabbitRelay/Extras/Equilibrium/README.md

         PAPER

             This activates the paper mode.
 Equilibrium will do everything except actually place orders to the exchange.

+            **Even in PAPER mode, you API/Secret and Webhook must be correct as Equilibrium WILL login into your account for youe exchange's private API/rate limit values to get the prices.**

 ## Donations